Dynamic Asset Allocation with Expected Shortfall via Quantum Annealing

-can be converted to an Ising problem by a one-to-one mapping of the variables: $x_i = \frac{1+s_i}{2}$.
-We will use QUBO for the rest of the paper but it is worth noting that quantum annealers from D-Wave require the QUBOs to be transformed into Ising models before running on the processor.
+aims to minimize a mathematical function with linear and quadratic terms; here any combination of $x_i \in \{0,1\}, \forall i$ is feasible.
+It can be converted to the Ising model shown in Equation~(\ref{eq:1}) by a one-to-one mapping of the variables: $x_i = \frac{1+s_i}{2}$.
+We will use the QUBO formulation for the rest of the paper but note that quantum annealers from D-Wave require the QUBO problems to be transformed into Ising models before execution.